Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/developer-experience/dev-workflow-codespaces.md

 ---
-title: 'Development Workdlow: Github Codespaces | Sitecore Accelerate for Partners'
+title: 'Development Workflow: Github Codespaces | Sitecore Accelerate for Partners'
 description: 'How to setup and configure your development workflow using Github Codespaces and XM Cloud'
 hasSubPageNav: true
 hasInPageNav: false